clojure-quant/infra-guix/GUIX.md

 Goal: create byte identical profiles over time that are not only shared between machines (important for deployment) but also between developers.
 Development, testing, staging, production - essentially these are all profiles!

 guix package -i sambamba -p ~/opt/sambamba

-Guix provides a profile file which contains the necessary shell settings cat ~/opt/sambamba/etc/profile sourcing this file brings sambamba into the environment source ~/opt/sambamba/etc/profile
+Guix provides a profile file which contains the necessary shell settings into the environment cat ~/opt/sambamba/etc/profile

 # environments
 When running guix environment SOME-PACKAGES, Guix sets up a temporary environment where all the requirements for SOME-PACKAGES are exposed the environment manifest is just a Scheme code file that evaluates to a list of packages to include inside the environment.
 An environment is an ephemeral thing (just a process tree/container/whatever).
 It spawns a subshell, exit with CTRL-D.